Easy Arroz Rojo Recipe (Arroz Mexicano)

 Instant Pot Mexican Rice

-The cooking function you’d need to select would be Pressure Cook and set it to Low Pressure then set the timer cooking time to 11 minutes.
+The select cooking function Pressure Cook and set it to Low Pressure then set the timer to 11 minutes.
 You could do a quick release, fluff the rice and let it sit until ready to serve.

 How to Make Arroz Rojo